jamesha100/cucm-license-management/page1.md

 ![Device Owner ID](/images/ownerid.png)

 The *Owner* field must be set to *User* and the appropriate username selected for the *Owner User ID* field.

+-If a user is assigned as the owner of just one device then a UCL Enhanced license will be consumed (assuming that the user device does not fall into the UCL Basic or UCL Essential categories).
+-If a user is assigned as the owner of two devices then a UCL Enhanced Plus license will be consumed.
+-If a user is assigned as the user of between three and ten devices then a CUWL license will be consumed.
+From the CUCM device licensing perspective there is no difference between CUWL Standard and CUWL Meetings althougb the former seem to be allocated before the latter.

+If device ownership is not configured correctly then the wrong license types can be consumed.
+For example, if a user has a deskphone, Jabber for Windows, Jabber for iPhone and Jabber for iPad then all their devices could be covered by a single CUWL Standard license.
+If the ownership of these devices is not configured then four UCL Enhanced licenses would be allocated.